tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_swagger_intro.md

 course: "Documenting REST APIs"
 weight: 5.4
 sidebar: docapis
-published: false
 section: publishingapis
 ---

 I recently gave a presentation that covers the same concepts in this article.
-See the following: {% if site.target == "pdf" %}https://www.youtube.com/watch?v=wC5hxY0RItQ{% endif %}

-{% unless site.target == "pdf" %}
-<iframe width="640" height="360" src="https://www.youtube.com/embed/wC5hxY0RItQ" frameborder="0" allowfullscreen></iframe>
-{% endunless %}

-## Introduction
+You can watch it on YouTube here: [https://goo.gl/n4Hvtq](https://goo.gl/n4Hvtq).

 On a recent project, after I created documentation for a new API (Application Programming Interface), the project manager wanted to demo the new functionality to some field engineers.